BlueberryBK/BlueberryBK/README.md

 ### 👨‍💻 about me:

-I'm a tester.
+I'm a QA Engineer.
 I want to develop and move in the topic of testing, so I will be glad to meet new interesting people.

 ---